 Digitising my business, where do I start?

-We all strive to be more efficient and few would argue that for a business to achieve this, that the move to digitisation is required.
-Our customers’ expectations have increased over the years as they get used to instantaneous communication and service in other areas of their lives.
+We all strive to be more efficient and few would argue against the use of digital channels, tools, and platforms in order for a business to achieve this.
+Our customers’ expectations have expanded over the years as they grow increasingly used to the instantaneous communication and service they receive in other areas of their lives.

-We all want to be able to service our customers better yet many of us are not communicating with our customers in their preferred medium.
-We want to reap the benefits of having a remote workforce or offer flexible working but have yet to move to the cloud.
-Many small businesses have still to embrace advances in digital technology owing to lack of time or skills and the perceived cost of doing so.
+We all want to be able to service our customers better, yet many of us are not communicating with our customers in their preferred medium.
+We want to reap the benefits of having a remote workforce or offer flexible working but have yet to move to 'the cloud'.
+Many small businesses are still to embrace the advances in digital technology owing to lack of time or skills and the perceived cost of doing so.

 Examine your business model